 |Focal Length||95 mm||60 mm||90 mm (35 mm equivalent)||65.75 mm||60 mm|

 Fujifilm Instax Wide 300

 While we love the slightly quirky, oversized look of the Fujifilm Instax Wide 300, that size does make it a bit of a pain to carry around.
-Luckily it's quite light so it doesn't feel cumbersome, but its footprint takes up enough space in a bag that most people will only carry it around when they're specifically planning to use it, rather than throwing it in a bag just in case inspiration strikes.
-The camera also lacks some of the more creative options that others offer, like the ability to do double exposures or use color filters.
+Luckily it's quite light so it doesn't feel cumbersome, but its footprint takes up enough space in a bag that most people will only tote it along when they're specifically planning to use it, rather than throwing it in a bag just in case inspiration strikes.
+The camera also lacks some of the more creative options that others offer, like the ability to take double exposures or use color filters.
 However, the solid color composition and consistent quality of the photos left us reaching for this camera most often.